 Anna Funder is the author of Stasiland.
 Her debut novel, All That I Am, won the 2012 Miles Franklin Award.
 Anna Funder was born in Melbourne in 1966.
 She has worked as an international lawyer and documentary film-maker.
 In 1997 she was writer-in-residence at the Australia Centre in Potsdam.
 She liv...
 Read more

 Tony Windsor was the Independent Member for Tamworth (1991–2001) in the NSW Parliament for 10 years, and the Independent member for New England in the federal parliament for 12 years.
 For nearly a third of his political career, Tony Windsor held the balance of power working to demand attention for...
 Read more

 Lee Lin Chin is best known as presenter of SBS World News on Saturday and Sundays, but has found a new following thanks to a series of appearances on SBS 2’s The Feed, including Broadcast Battleground, which sees her leading a violent battle to the death with rival news anchors. ...
 Read more

 Jack Charles is an actor, musician, potter, Koori elder and national treasure.
 After Bastardy, a biographical documentary about Jack, was released in 2008, he rediscovered family members, and is now a respected elder of the Boon Wurrung clan and one of Australia’s foremost Indigenous stage an...
 Read more

-Nakkiah Lui is a writer and actor and Gamillaroi/Torres Strait Islander woman.
+Nakkiah Lui is a writer/actor and Gamillaroi/Torres Strait Islander woman.
 She is a co-writer and star of ABC’s Black Comedy.
-She has been an artist in residence at Griffin Theatre Company and was playwright in residence at Belvoir Theatre from 2012–14.
+She has been an artist in residence at Griffin Theatre Company (2013) and was playwright in residence at Belvoir Theatre from 2012–14.
 In 2012, Nakkiah was the first...
 Read more

 Sarah Blasko is an acclaimed singer, songwriter and performer who has released five studio albums and won numerous accolades, including two ARIA Awards and a J Award.
 Her most recent album, Eternal Return (2015) was described by the Guardian as ‘an extraordinary record...
 Read more